You are here

 Harry T. Reis

-Harry T. Reis is Professor of Psychology at the University of Rochester.
-He studies the factors that influence the quantity and closeness of social interaction, and the consequences of different patterns of socializing for health and psychological well-being.
-He is also investigating some of the psychological processes that affect the course and conduct of close relationships.
-He is particularly interested in intimacy, attachment and emotion regulation.
-He is well-versed in the field, having served as editor of its leading journal, Journal of Personality and Social Psychology, having recently edited The SAGE Encyclopedia of Human...
+Professor Reis studies the factors that influence the quantity and closeness of social interaction, and the consequences of different patterns of socializing for health and psychological well-being.
+In his research, subjects keep detailed records on their on-going social interaction.
+These are tabulated by computer and related to various factors such as sex role, health, and emotional well-being.
+Professor Reis is also investigating some of the psychological processes that affect the course and conduct of close relationships.
+He is particularly interested in intimacy, attachment, and emotion regulation.
 More About Author

 Susan Sprecher